 Gardasil prevents cancer – new study

-A study, to be presented at the American Society of Clinical Oncology meeting in June 2017, suggests that Gardasil may protect against head and neck cancers.
+A new study, published in the Journal of Clinical Oncology, suggests that Gardasil may protect against head and neck cancers.
 It found an 88% reduction in oral infections (which, if they are HPV related, are an important risk factor for these cancers) for those who were vaccinated with Gardasil.

 Maura Gillison MD PhD of the MD Anderson Cancer Center in Houston, TX, the lead researcher, and her team analyzed data from the National Health and Nutrition Examination Survey (NHANES).
 This was a survey conducted by the National Center for Health Statistics designed to assess the health and wellness of the U.S. population.
 Since 2009, Gillison and her team have worked with NHANES to examine oral HPV infections along with the effect of Gardasil on its incidence.